jellyfish text index | photo index

 Family Pelagiidae

 Where seen?
-This jellyfish with long trailing ribbon-like oral arms is sometimes seen in numbers on some of our shores.
-And then not seen again for some time.
+This jellyfish with long trailing ribbon-like oral arms is sometimes seen in numbers on our shores, more commonly on our Southern shores.
+And then they are not seen again for some time.

-Features: Bell about 8-12cm, thin long tentacles around the bell, ribbon-like oral arms 20-50cm long.
-The oral arms under the bell are long, flat and ribbon-like with ruffled edges.
-The animal may be all white, or have orange or pink tentacles and tinges.
-Sometimes the edge of the bell has brown dots.
+Features: Bell translucent about 8-12cm, thin long tentacles around the bell, ribbon-like oral arms 20-50cm long.
+The oral arms are flat and ribbon-like with ruffled edges.
+The animal may be all white, or have orange or pink oral arms.
+Sometimes the edge of the bell has large brown dots.

 Broken off parts of the jellyfish in the water.